 If you are curious to experience what clairaudient mediums hear, I recommend you listen to some EVP recordings.
 There are many sources available on the Internet.
 The first time I heard an EVP recording, I was amazed and relieved.
 I immediately recognized the tonal quality of the sounds, and I was very excited to discover a way of demonstrating to other people what I hear during mediumship readings.

 Paranormal clairaudience can be very overwhelming for people who do not know what is happening to them.
 In my childhood I experienced these voices and sounds as very traumatic and confusing.
 I also kept it a secret, until well into my adulthood, because it is something that is generally frowned upon and often associated with mental illness or 'demonic forces'.
 Fortunately, when I studied Psychology at university, I came to realize that what I was hearing was very different from a mentally disturbed person having a conversation with their refrigerator!
 Today I am very grateful for this ability.
+New research at Durham University has now validated this to be a common phenomenon for many psychic mediums.

 Simply put, if I truly was psychotic or mentally disordered, my clauraudient perceptions would cause me personal distress and much suffering, instead of bringing so much healing and comfort to my clients.
 If clairaudience was a psychosis, it would also have made it impossible for me to function and lead a normal life, instead of being such a positive blessing.
 I would also not have been able to have such perfect control over this phenomenon.
 I 'hear' when I work, and only when I work, apart from a few rare instances of great importance where spirit simply dare not wait.